di-unternehmer/DIU.Neos.MicrosoftLogin/README.md

-# Neos MicrosoftLogin WebLogin oAuth
+# Neos MicrosoftLogin WebLogin OAuth

 This package allows login to Neos backend by a Microsoft account with access to an Azure application.
 Classical Neos backend login extended with Microsoft login, so you can decide how you want to login at your /neos/ backend.